 In line with its student-centered education approach, the faculty carries out a defined system for the planning, implementation, control and continuous improvement of learning-teaching processes and measurement and evaluation activities.
 In this context, student feedback is recognized as one of the main data sources for improving the quality of education and training processes.
-The systematic collection and evaluation of students' experiences, perceptions, satisfaction levels and suggestions regarding education and training processes and the implementation of improvement activities based on these evaluation results are an important part of the institutional quality assurance culture.
+Systematic collection and evaluation of students' experiences, perceptions, satisfaction levels and suggestions regarding education and training processes, and carrying out improvement studies based on these evaluation results are an important part of the institutional quality assurance culture.